mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 the Hivites (see [Genesis 34:29](https://biblia.com/bible/esv/genesis/34/20)).
 Worship of other gods is incompatible with loyalty to Yahweh
 ([Exodus 20:3](https://biblia.com/bible/esv/exodus/20/3),) so idols had to be purged from the community.
-Purification rituals found later in the Bible and are often connected to preparing oneself for encountering God.
+Purification rituals found later in the Bible are often connected to preparing oneself for encountering God.
 Changing clothes represents putting off an old way of life and taking up a new one.
 After the slaughter of the Hivite men, Jacob may have recognized the need for spiritual renewal before returning to Bethel[^3].